dfds/dojo/workshops/kafka-deep-dive/2/README.md

 If everything is working as expected, the output should look a bit like how it is below:
 ![](img/05.png)

+If the application throws a *System.NotImplementedException* that is to be expected.

 If it doesn't, please do ask for help!

 If it does, great!
 Let us continue.